 Valuing an Existing Business

 Is the selling price fair and reasonable?
-If the seller hasn’t had their business appraised by a reputable commercial business opportunity appraiser their asking price is probably what they would like to get; it’s as simple as that.
-It may be worth more, or less.
+If the seller hasn’t had their business appraised by a reputable commercial business opportunity appraiser, their asking price is probably what they would like to get; it’s as simple as that.
+It may be worth more or less.
 Don’t expect most grooming business sellers to show you the results of a formal appraisal.
 However, you can still order one on your own with the agreement of the seller.

-Appraisers generally require copies of the last 3 tax returns for the business.
+Appraisers generally require copies of the last three tax returns for the business.
 That’s where many business owners halt the appraisal process and don’t disclose.
 Some may show you bookkeeping data.
 That is never the same thing.
 Bookkeeping data is not the same as tax returns filed under penalty of perjury.
-Is it then any wonder why appraisers won’t value a business without its tax returns?
+Is it any wonder why appraisers won’t value a business without its tax returns?

-If all you can get is bookkeeping data attempt to rectify the number of regular clients with the sales income.
+If all you can get is bookkeeping data, attempt to rectify the number of regular clients with sales income.
 Here’s how you can do that quickly.
 First, how many clients does the seller have?
 Second, what was the total sales income for grooming services generated by those clients?
 For example, we saw a classified ad saying 5,000 regular clients come with the sale of their business, and last year their gross sales income for grooming was $75,000.
 What?
 Do the math.
-Divide the sales income by the clients, in this case, $75,000 divided by 5,000.
+Divide the sales income by the clients; in this case, $75,000 divided by 5,000.
 Do you see the problem?
 The result is $15.
 Each client is only spending $15 a year on grooming services.
 No way.
 The 5,000 clients figure is actually more like 500 clients spending about $150 a year.
 That’s a 1,000 percent overstatement.
 The seller is probably not lying intentionally and does have 5,000 clients on record.
 However, the vast majority of them have not patronized the business in years.
 Only the current regular clients add value to the purchase price!

 Are there more variables in valuing a business for sale?
 Indeed there are.
 You are purchasing their equipment and leasehold improvements, and these need to be stated in the contract of sale in fine detail.
 Perhaps you are buying a mobile business.
 If vehicles are included in the sale, these are important assets adding value to the business.
-In a commercial location you may be purchasing a nice long lease.
-But what if the lease is about to face renewal.
+In a commercial location, you may be purchasing a nice long lease.
+But what if the lease is about to face renewal?
 Will the rent jump?
 It could.
 Check it out.

-Most important, we strongly recommend you calculate a profit/loss projection for the business.
+Most importantly, we strongly recommend calculating a profit/loss projection for the business.
 The most popular way is to use Pet Grooming Business Plan Helper & Sampler by Grooming Business in a Box®.
 You can use its income and expense projection worksheets to fill in actual bookkeeping data provided by the seller.
 You can then input what you think the income and expenses will be under your management.
 Now you will know with far more confidence if you can make the profit adequate to recoup the purchase of the business.

-Oh yes, there have been stories where an owner sold a business, and a year later decided to re-enter the industry and opened up a new grooming business near the one they sold!
+Oh yes, there have been stories where an owner sold a business and a year later decided to re-enter the industry and opened up a new grooming business near the one they sold!
 Yikes!
 Will they take back some of the clientele?
 Talk to your attorney about non-competition clauses in the contract of sale.
 Never buy a business without a contract of sale reviewed by your attorney.
 No attorney?
 Now is the time to find a general or contract attorney.

 What About the Selling Price